RI — RI 2026 Guide

 Why Rhode Island for Electrician Careers

 Rhode Island is a small state with big trade wages and strong unions.
-Between defense, healthcare, jewelry manufacturing, marine, the demand for qualified electricians here is through the roof — and it's only growing.
+Between defense, healthcare, jewelry manufacturing, marine, the demand for qualified electricians here is well above the national average — and it's only growing.

 Switching Careers: Can You Afford the Transition in Rhode Island?